dbochicchio/vera-Telegram/README.md

 It's compatible with both Vera and openLuup.

+# AppStore/AltAppStore
+This plug-in is available on both AppStore (Vera) and AltAppStore(AltUI/openLuup).
+Search for it and press *Install*.

-# Installation
+# Manual Installation
-To install, simply upload the files (minus license and readme, if you go for the full source code) in the release using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device under Vera.
+To manually install, simply upload the files (minus license and readme, if you go for the full source code) in the release using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device under Vera.

 To create a new device, got to *Apps*, then *Develop Apps*, then *Create device*.